abhiram-karanth-core/auth-flow/README.md

 # Authflow-Go

-Authflow-Go is a lightweight **authentication and authorization service** written in Go.
+**Authflow-Go** is a centralized authorization service written in Go.
-It handles **user authentication via OAuth providers** (Google) and **issues signed JWTs** that can be used by downstream services for authorization.
+It issues application-level JWTs, integrates with OAuth providers for identity verification, and enforces secure logout using Redis-backed token revocation.

-This project is designed to act as a **central auth service** in a microservice or API-based architecture.
+The service is designed to be used by platforms that manage how users authenticate (OAuth, username/password, SSO, etc.) while delegating authorization, token lifecycle, and revocation to a single trusted service.

 ---